 Maybe you could contribute towards their costs and have marketing at the event.
 As for Hallowe’en, fancy dress in the workplace is always a popular option.
 You could also have prizes on offer for customers that post pics on your social media, that link to your business in some shape or form…!

 No matter what time of year, there’s always something you can do to stir up publicity and keep yourself in the public eye, regardless of the weather.
-And don’t forget, if you ever need any audio or animation produced for your promotions, feel free to get in touch with us at Fresh Air Group.
-We’re full of ideas.
+And don’t forget, if you ever need any audio or animation produced for your promotions, click to send us a message - We’re full of ideas.

 Now, where did we put those toffee apples…?